 Post- Masters Certificate in Nursing Health Systems Management

 Are you a master’s level nurse who’s ready to take your leadership experience to the next level?
 The Certification in Nursing Health Systems Management provides an additional focus in nursing administration beyond the initial Master’s preparation.
 Complete your coursework at your own pace, with 100% online and 50% online options available.

 It’s time to take your education to the next level, and beyond.
-The RN-MS Program offers registered nurses holding an associate degree or diploma from a nationally accredited program an opportunity to enroll in a program leading to a Master of Science degree with a major in nursing.
+The RN-MSN program offers registered nurses holding an associate degree or diploma from a nationally accredited program an opportunity to enroll in a program leading to a Master of Science in Nursing (MSN) degree.

 Admission to the TWU Graduate School

 When you apply to the TWU Graduate School, we will evaluate your academic achievement and preparation, as well as your standardized test scores if required.
 All students must meet the University requirements as outlined in the Admissions to the TWU Graduate School.
 In addition, most graduate programs have additional admission requirements that must be completed.
 These requirements can be found on each graduate program website.
 After acceptance, you will need to begin your program within one year, unless a deferral has been approved by the program.